 FONTANA DEL PORCELLINO

-This statue is a bronze copy.
+The statue you are looking at with the audioguide (audioguides) is a bronze copy.
 The original marble artwork is held in the Uffizi Gallery.

 In the 17th century, it was located in front of the boar pharmacy, which was a meeting place for intellectuals.